 Who the App for

-This project is aiming to help senior person to avoid suffering from bad road conditions.
-The target audience including senior person who not capable to go out in the winter (or even rainy weather and other conditions) and people who have ability to do some help (that can be anyone have a car, or people in the same route).
+This project is aiming to help a senior person to avoid suffering from bad road conditions.
+The target audience including senior people who not capable to go out in the winter (or even rainy weather and other conditions) and people who have the ability to do some help (that can be anyone has a car or people in the same route).

 How the App Work

 1st.
-People post their request (pick up grocery after call and order from local supermarket, pick up mails and packages, pick up someone).
-Every request should have a time limit, once the poster expires, people need getting ready to do that themselves.
+People post their requests (pick up groceries after call and order from the local supermarket, pick up mails and packages, pick up someone).
+Every request should have a time limit, once the poster expires, people need to get ready to do that themselves.

 2nd.
-People accept request and set a time for them self.
+People accept the request and set a time for themself.

 3rd.
 People get “credit” for finishing the pickup, the “credit” can be redeemed to gift, money, or other rewards.
-“Credit” can be used when people post their request.
-People who failed to finish request they accept will have some kind punishment, or this can be edit by both sides.
+“Credit” can be used when people post their requests.
+People who failed to finish requests they accept will have some kind of punishment, or this can be edit by both sides.